denoland/dotland/public/posts/deno-in-2020.md

 ### June: Incremental type checking and `deno lint`

-One of major complaints received from community after 1.0 release was that TypeScript compliation and type-checking are extremely slow.
+One of major complaints received from community after 1.0 release was that TypeScript compilation and type-checking are extremely slow.
 There we set our eyes on improving out TSC integration to support incremental typechecking.
 After a few trial and error PRs we were able to get functionality working and significantly improvement development loop time.
 Even though we managed to